python-diamond/Diamond/README.md

 > python src/diamond/server.py -f -v -r examples/examplecollector.py

 Diamond supports dynamic addition of collectors.
 Its configured to scan for new collectors on a regular interval (configured in diamond.cfg).
-If diamond detects a new collector, or that a collectors module has changed (based on the file's last modified timestamp), it will be reloaded.
+If diamond detects a new collector, or that a collectors module has changed (based on the file's mtime), it will be reloaded.

 Diamond looks for collectors in /usr/lib/diamond/collectors/ (on Ubuntu).
-By default diamond will invoke the "collect" method every 60 seconds.
+By default diamond will invoke the *collect* method every 60 seconds.

 Diamond collectors that require a separate configuration file should place a .cfg file in /etc/diamond/.
 The configuration file name should match the name of the diamond collector class.
-For example, a collector called "examplecollector.ExampleCollector" could have its configuration file placed in /etc/diamond/ExampleCollector.cfg.
+For example, a collector called *examplecollector.ExampleCollector* could have its configuration file placed in /etc/diamond/ExampleCollector.cfg.